Magnetic Resonance Imaging (MRI)

 MRI images at The Bone & Joint Center are interpreted by highly trained, specialized radiologists (providers who specialize in the use of medical imaging technologies to diagnose specific problems or diseases).
-The radiologist works in conjunction with your doctor to provide you the best in patient care.
+The radiologist works in conjunction with your doctor to provide you with the best in patient care.

 An MRI exam causes no pain and typically lasts about 25 minutes.

 MRI exams are noisy.
-You will be provided some form of ear protection, either headphones or earplugs, to help reduce the noise.
+You will be provided with some form of ear protection, either headphones or earplugs, to help reduce the noise.